-Mustard is a lifestyle brand inspired by 80s–90s culture and driven by the philosophy of “everyday rebellion.”
-Built on humour, colour and pop references, the brand had developed a recognisable voice but relied heavily on pastel-led, trend-driven aesthetics.
-As the audience evolved, there was a need to mature the visual language and position Mustard as a culturally relevant lifestyle brand with greater longevity.
+Mustard designs and sells stationery, desk accessories and tech-related products, drawing inspiration from 80s–90s culture and the philosophy of “everyday rebellion.”
+Built on humour, colour and pop references, the brand had developed a recognisable voice but relied heavily on trend-driven aesthetics.
+As the audience evolved, there was a need to mature the visual language and reposition Mustard with a more enduring and culturally grounded presence.

 Objective